-This development is ideally located in a growing area, close to public arenas, schools, and a sports field.
-Access to endless pre-existing amenities will ensure that this neighbourhood becomes a vibrant, active community.
+This development was designed to ideally be located in a growing area, close to public arenas, schools, and a sports field.
+Access to endless pre-existing amenities would ensure that the neighbourhood become a vibrant, active community.

-The neighbourhood will provide housing for 46 low income families through a variety of housing types.
-The entrance to the site will be marked with iconic semi-detached units, which will fit in with the scale of the neighbouring houses along Drysdale Road.
-Within the site, two rows of townhouses will look out onto the beautiful wetland park and trails.
-Finally, at the second entrance to the site, barrier-free units will make use of leftover parcels of land, with townhouses stacked above to maintain density.
+The neighbourhood would provide housing for 46 low income families through a variety of housing types.
+The entrance to the site would be marked with iconic semi-detached units, which would fit in with the scale of the neighbouring houses.
+Within the site, two rows of townhouses would look out onto the beautiful wetland park and trails.
+Finally, at the second entrance to the site, barrier-free units would make use of leftover parcels of land, with townhouses stacked above to maintain density.

-The neighbourhood will also contain a small commercial property for a daycare, adjacent to the community garden and playground.
+The neighbourhood would also contain a small commercial property for a daycare, adjacent to the community garden and playground.

-Five semi-detached units along Drysdale Road will be the eye-catching landmarks denoting the entry to this vibrant community.
+Five semi-detached units with the eye-catching landmarks denoting the entry to this vibrant community.
 The sharp angular form of these houses is a play on the familiar shed roof, with a crisp modern edge.

-The assymetrical designs can accommodate different sized families on either side, allowing for a complementry dynamic between households.
+The asymmetrical designs can accommodate different sized families on either side, allowing for a complementary dynamic between households.